lilithgkini/challenges/Pwn/Challenge2/walkthrough/README.md

 ![](attachments/20241121163400.png)

 The libc is contiguous in memory with the per thread stack, so having a libc leak means we know also the location of the stack for the current thread.
-From there we can leak the stack, but only 8 bytes from an align address, ie Not the return address, since that is always 8 bytes next to stored rbp, which is stack aligned.
+From there we can leak the stack, but only 8 bytes from an aligned address.
+That excludes the return address, since that is always 8 bytes after to stored rbp, which is stack aligned.

-We also can't overwrite the stored rbp to leak the ret next to it because scanf always includes a null terminating byte, so no buffer overreads.
+We could try overwriting the stored rbp which a bunch of As and call printf on it to leak the ret next to it.
+But scanf append a string terminating byte, so no buffer overreads.

 ![](attachments/20241121163540.png)